-Allied Health courses are intense programs that require a serious commitment to studies and strict adherence to the attendance policy to achieve academic success.
+Allied Health courses are intense programs that require a serious commitment to studies and strict adherence to the attendance and communication policy to achieve academic success.

 - 1. Students are expected to maintain an overall average of 80% throughout the program, to be eligible for their clinical externship, certificate of completion, and to sit for the national certification exam. - Failure to maintain the 80% average may result in academic probation or dismissal from the program. - Students must have an overall 80% average prior to being assigned to a clinical site.
-Failure to do so may result in academic dismissal. - All efforts will be made to help the student achieve academic success through the use of either studying tips, study guides, peer tutoring, or instructor tutoring. - If a student is placed on academic probation, they will be given a duration of the next scheduled 3 tests and all assignments during that period to bring their overall average back to the 80% threshold. - If a student fails to bring up their average during the probation period, they will be at risk of academic dismissal. - 2.
-As a student in the Medical Assisting course you will be participating in laboratory and clinical activities in which learning by students requires the use of human subjects as part of the training.
-As a part of these learning activities you will be asked to perform specific skills as well as be the subject of specific skills practiced by students.
-These learning activities will be conducted under the supervision of the course instructor. - As part of the course requirements, students are expected to perform a minimum of 10 live venipunctures prior to attending their clinical practicum. - To meet these requirements, students can volunteer for each other or they may bring in outside volunteers. - 3.
-Students are expected to adhere to the Program Attendance Policy as stated in the program handbook to achieve academic success.
+Failure to do so may result in academic dismissal. - All efforts will be made to help the student achieve academic success through the use of studying tips, study guides, peer tutoring, or instructor tutoring. - If a student is placed on academic probation, they will be given a duration of the next 3 scheduled exams and all assignments during that period to bring their overall average back to the 80% threshold. - If a student fails to bring up their average during the probation period, they will be at risk of academic dismissal. - 2.
+As a student in the Medical Assisting program, you will be participating in laboratory and clinical activities in which learning by students requires the use of human subjects as part of the training.
+As a part of these learning activities, you will be asked to perform specific skills as well as be the subject of specific skills practiced by students.
+These learning activities will be conducted under the supervision of the course instructor. - a.
+PLEASE NOTE: - As part of the course requirements, students are expected to perform a minimum of 30 live venipunctures and 10 dermal punctures prior to graduation. - To meet these requirements, students can volunteer for each other, or they may bring in outside volunteers. - o By completing these requirements and successfully passing the program, students will then be eligible to sit for the Certified Phlebotomy Technician (CPT) exam through NHA. - o Sitting for the CPT exam is optional and at the full expense of the student. - 3.
+Students are expected to adhere to the Program Attendance Policy as stated in the program handbook to achieve academic success. - a.
+PLEASE NOTE: - Students are given two to three scheduled 2-week periods of time off throughout the program, in addition to several breaks for holidays throughout the year. - Students are asked to utilize the periods mentioned above or non-class days to schedule any necessary appointments to avoid missing excess class time. - 1.
+Excuses will not be considered for medical appointments concerning clinical requirements.

 of Times Class Meets Maximum # of Absences / Tardiness & Early Dismissals allowed for the entire program, including practicum.
-3 times a week 6 absences & 3 Tardy or Early Dismissal
+3 times a week 6 absences & 3 Tardy or Early Dismissals